sydneybrokeit/phasmoCrypt/README.md

 # Phasmocrypt
+A decrypter/encrypter for Phasmophobia save files.
+## DISCLAIMER

-A decrypter/encrypter for Phasmophobia save files.  **PLEASE** only use this in private games where all parties have agreed to its use.
+**PLEASE** only use this in private games where all parties have agreed to its use.
 This is *only* for making the game fun for you and friends, got it?

 ## Using